LeeAnnEditor/o365hq/blog/Microsoft Teams for IT.md

 Calling Plan.

 Microsoft Teams makes it easy to conduct business with people wherever they are located.
-It is to add guests to teams and make calls directly to people inside and outside your organization.
+It is easy to add guests to teams and make calls directly to people inside and outside your organization.
 Calls includes a dialer, contact list, history, and voicemail--everything you need to make calls.